Why does my cat purr when he sees me?

 It’s fairly unusual to receive a welcoming meow as an added bonus as well.
 The sounds help establish a sense of familiarity in your cat and shows them you are still on their radar.

-Why Do Cats Purr Around the Owners?
+Why Do Cats Purr Around Their Owner?

-many cats do purr while they’re scared, and that’s a very good thing because it means they’re happy.
+Some cats, on the other hand, do purr while they’re scared, and that’s a very good thing because it means they’re happy.

 Some cats purr when they are scared or in pain, as they are using their purr to release tension.